rlawrenc/cosc_304/labs/lab9/assign/README.md

 | E8  | J. Jones | 50000.00 | 1972-10-11 | D1  | 0         | <null>     |
 -------------------------------------------------------------------------

-## Question 3 - Triggers (old: 6 marks; new: 9 marks)
+## Question 3 - Triggers (6 marks)

-1. Write a trigger on MySQL with the workson data set (testing in your own database) that increases the budget of a project whenever a record is inserted in `workson` table.
-Increase the budget by `$1,000` times the number of hours worked.
+1. Write a trigger on MySQL or APEX with the workson data set (testing in your own database) that increases the budget of a project whenever a record is inserted in `workson` table.
+Increase the budget by `$1,000`.

-2. Write a trigger on MySQL with the workson data set (testing in your own database) that sets the salary of a new employee to be `$5,000` more than the average salary of employees with that title whenever an employee is inserted with a salary less than `$50,000`.
+2. Write a trigger on MySQL or APEX with the workson data set (testing in your own database) that sets the salary of a new employee to be `$5,000` more than the average salary of employees with that title whenever an employee is inserted with a salary less than `$50,000`.
 For example, if employee `'E10'` called `'P. Person'` with title `'ME'` is inserted with a salary of `$35,000`, then the salary should be changed to `$45,000` (average salary of `'ME'` employees is `$40,000`).

-## Question 4 - JSON (2 marks - optional)
+## Question 4 - JSON (2 marks)

 1. Create a single, valid JSON document that stores the information of the `dept` and `proj` tables in the workson database.